Our rehabilitation goals

 Mine rehabilitation in NSW

-It is the responsibility of the NSW Resources Regulator to ensure that land disturbed by exploration and mining activities is returned to a safe, stable and sustainable land use.
-The Regulator monitors rehabilitation activity and has a range of tools to ensure rehabilitation is undertaken in a timely manner and in accordance with approved commitments.
+The NSW Resources Regulator is responsible for making sure that land disturbed by exploration and mining activities is returned to a safe, stable and sustainable state.
+They monitor rehabilitation activity and have a range of tools to support timely rehabilitation and in accordance with approved commitments.

 If a mining project is approved in NSW, the required rehabilitation outcomes are incorporated into the conditions of the development consent.
-A rehabilitation security bond must also be provided before exploration and mining activities begin, ensuring sufficient money is held by the government should a company default on its rehabilitation obligations.
+A rehabilitation security bond also needs to be provided before exploration and mining activities begin, so that the government has enough funds held aside if a company defaults on its rehabilitation obligations.

 Find out more at resourcesregulator.nsw.gov.au/rehabilitation